lucasFarnier/PubToPdfConv/README.md

 the user must select a folder/directory containing the .pubs to convert, they will not be visable when picking the folder once selected a list of the publisher files found in that directory and sub directory will be displayed to confirm they are correct

+"Convert to PDF" button is also disabled until directory picked, and if a directory doesnt have any .pub it will output an error message and keep the "Convert to PDF" button disabled

+the program can be ended at any time by clicking the "cancle/end program" button, the window x button has be changed to minimise instead

+while running the "browse" and "Convert to PDF" are disabled during the conversion

 once done the user can select the convert button and a ✅ for successful conversions and an ❌ for insuccessful

 colour code meanings